dimlaitman/bitpanda-demo/README.md

 ## Description

-I have chosen a Turborepo monorepo structure to showcase my skills in a modern tech stack that includes both backend and frontend technologies.
+I have chosen a Turborepo monorepo structure for its ability to seamlessly transfer necessary types through the ts-rest contract, providing a convenient development flow.
+This modern tech stack encompasses both backend and frontend technologies.

 ### Backend

-- **NestJS**: Progressive Node.js framework that enables the development of efficient and scalable server-side applications.
+- **NestJS**: A progressive Node.js framework that facilitates the development of efficient and scalable server-side applications.
-- **Ts-rest**: Type-safe REST API server that enhances the reliability of API interactions.
+- **Ts-rest**: A type-safe REST API server that enhances the reliability of API interactions.
 - **Solana 2.0 SDK**: A powerful tool for blockchain interactions, specifically designed for the Solana ecosystem.
-- **Swagger**: Tool for API documentation that allows for easy visualization and testing of API endpoints.
+- **Swagger**: API documentation tool available at [Swagger Documentation](https://api.bitpanda.laitman.at/docs/) for easy visualization and testing of API endpoints.

 ### Frontend